 - Symptoms include pain and redness at the nail edges of your affected toe.

-- Treatment ranges from self-care measures to minor surgery to remove your whole nail or cut away part of your nail.
+- Treatment ranges from self-care measures to minor surgery to remove your whole nail or to cut away part of your nail.

-- You can prevent an ingrown toenail by cutting your nails correctly and not wearing poorly fitted shoes and socks.
+- You can often prevent an ingrown toenail by cutting your nails correctly and not wearing poorly fitted shoes and socks.

 |See your doctor urgently if you experience the following:|